Ben-Voris/Mac-notes/README.md

 ### More text editing keys

-- `delete`: Deletes the character to the left, i.e., Linux backspace.
+- `Delete`: Deletes the character to the left, i.e., Linux backspace.
-- `Fn` + `delete`: Delete the character to the right, i.e., Linux delete.
+- `Fn` + `Delete`: Delete the character to the right, i.e., Linux delete.

 ### Moving on the line and up an down lines